top of page

 The Greatest Showman inspired me to find a local aerial hoop class in Jan 2018 and I instantly fell in love with aerial arts.
 Making some awesome friends, they convinced me to start Pole in April 2018.
 It was a whole new world finding that fitness can be fun.

-In the July I then learned my husband had cheated throughout our whole marriage.
-In December I was diagnosed with breast cancer.
+In the July I learned my husband had cheated throughout our marriage.
+And in December I was diagnosed with breast cancer.
 So when I say pole saved me from my darkest places, I really mean it.

-I've performed in 4 showcases and in the street at Belper Pride.
+I've performed in 5 showcases and in the street at Pride.
 Though I've grown to love dancing in front of an audience, I don't compete, because to me, pole isn't a competition it's a passion.
+I don't need to win a medal to know my heart is happy dancing.

 I still take classes for myself every week and attend workshops and private lessons to broaden my skill set because I’m still a work in progress.